 You don’t need to make any special preparations for this test.
-However, let your doctor know if you are taking any supplements or vitamins that contain DHEA or DHEA-sulfate, as they may affect the reliability of the test.
+However, let your doctor know if you’re taking any supplements or vitamins that contain DHEA or DHEA-sulfate because they may affect the reliability of the test.

-In the case of a young child whose veins are smaller, the doctor will use a sharp instrument called a lancet to puncture the skin.
-The blood is then collected into a small tube or onto a test strip.
+In the case of a young child whose veins are smaller, the healthcare provider will use a sharp instrument called a lancet to puncture their skin.
+Their blood is then collected into a small tube or onto a test strip.
 A bandage will be placed on the site to prevent further bleeding.

 The blood sample will then be sent to a lab for analysis.

-Excessive bleeding could be a problem if you suffer from a bleeding disorder or are taking blood-thinning medication, such as warfarin (Coumadin) or aspirin.
+Excessive bleeding could be a problem if you have a bleeding disorder or you’re taking blood-thinning medication, such as warfarin (Coumadin) or aspirin.

 Normal results will vary depending on your sex and age.
-An abnormally high level of DHEA in the blood may be the result of a number of conditions, including:
+An abnormally high level of DHEA in the blood may be the result of a number of conditions, including the following:

-- adrenal carcinoma (a rare disorder that results in the growth of malignant cancer cells in the adrenal gland’s outer layer)
+- Adrenal carcinoma is a rare disorder that results in the growth of malignant cancer cells in the adrenal gland’s outer layer.

-- congenital adrenal hyperplasia (a series of inherited adrenal gland disorders causing boys to enter puberty two to three years early.
-In girls, it can cause abnormal hair growth, irregular menstrual periods, and genitals that appear to look both male and female)
+- Congenital adrenal hyperplasia is a series of inherited adrenal gland disorders that cause boys to enter puberty two to three years early.
+In girls, it can cause abnormal hair growth, irregular menstrual periods, and genitals that appear to look both male and female.

-- polycystic ovary syndrome (an imbalance of female sex hormones)
+- Polycystic ovary syndrome is an imbalance of female sex hormones.

-- adrenal gland tumor (the growth of a benign or cancerous tumor on the adrenal gland)
+- An adrenal gland tumor is the growth of a benign or cancerous tumor on the adrenal gland.